julienchurch/.tmux/README.md

 **Attaching to tmux session** `tmux attach -t <session name>`

+**Renaming a tmux session** `tmux rename -t <old session name> <new session name>`

 **Killing a tmux session** `tmux kill-session -t <session name>`

 **Killing a pane in your current session** `Control-a x y`
 (Technically, `Control-a x` brings up a dialog at the bottom of the screen and you confirm whether you want to close with `y`/`n`.)

+###How2get

+1. `cd` into your home directory on your server (`cd` with no arguments is actually the shortcut for this, btw) and `git clone https://github.com/julienchurch/.tmux`.
+2. `cd` into the new directory and `./bootstrap.sh`; this just creates a symbolic link in your home directory to the config file in `.tmux`.
+(I do this because it's way easier to manage, share, and reuse dotfiles in new servers/machines with Git.)
+3. `tmux` and check it out.